ScottSucksAtProgramming/EMScribe/docs/index.md

     <img src="images/emscribe_logo.png" alt="EMScribe Logo" width="300"/>
 </div>

-Welcome to the EMScribe documentation.
-This documentation covers everything you need to know about installing, using, and contributing to EMScribe.
+Welcome to the EMScribe documentation!
+Here you'll find everything you need to know about installing, using, and contributing to EMScribe.
+Whether you're a new user or a seasoned developer, we've got you covered.

-## Table of Contents
+## 📑 Table of Contents

 - [Overview](#overview)
 - [Installation](installation.md)